 How much do drum sets usually cost?

 Different factors determine the cost of a drum kit.
-Generally, you find a good deal between $300 and $1000.
+Generally, you can find a good deal between $300 and $1000.

 These differences come from the quality of shells, hardware included, custom builds, hand-made, tiers of quality offered by the brand, and the number of pieces.

 Beginner cheap drum sets cost between $150 and $500.
 The best can go up to $800, which would have entered the intermediate world.
+Choose drums that fit you the best.